andrewkatson/Denarii/README.md

 ### On Linux

-Do `bazel build target` for all targets
+Do `sudo bazel build target` for all targets

 ### On Windows